stablekernel/safe_config/README.md

 	databaseOne.databaseName);
 ```

-A configuration item may have multiple YAML representations.
-For example, a `DatabaseConnectionConfiguration` can be represented as a Map<String, dynamic> of each component (username, host, etc.).
+A configuration may have multiple YAML representations.
+For example, a `DatabaseConfiguration` can be represented as a `Map<String, dynamic>` of each component (username, host, etc.).
 It may also be represented as a connection string, e.g. "postgres://user:password@host:port/database".
-You may allow this behavior by overriding `decode` in a subclass of `ConfigurationItem`:
+You may allow this behavior by overriding `decode` in a subclass of `Configuration`:

 ```
-class AuthorityConfiguration extends ConfigurationItem {
+class AuthorityConfiguration extends Configuration {
   String username;
   String password;